VisActor/VChart/docs/assets/guide/en/tutorial_docs/Cross-terminal_and_Developer_Ecology/Arco_Design.md

-# Using VChart on the Arco Design page
+# Using VChart on the ArcoDesign page

 ## Introduction for Arco